Jake30123/foxbot-website/_portfolio/electrical.md

 We found buck converters in the electrical stock room that could only supply 3A max, meaning that at full draw our robot would be power limited.
 Also, the Raspberry Pi 5 is incredibly sensitive to power fluctuations (*foreshadowing #3*) so having a dedicated buck converter makes the system more reliable and cleaner.
 So we ended up with a 12V battery and 2 buck converters to power the entire robot.

 #### Initial Work/Integration
 With all of our components selected, we could start working!
 Our original expectation was to use three microphones for all of the software functions.
 To test this, we connected three microphones to the ADC port on an Arduino and transmitted the audio data over WiFi to test botha audio collection and remote data transmission.
 We were only able to send low fidelity audio which did not meet software's requirements for tracking a person or melody.
-Relatively late into the project we switched to a camera which we will discuss more later.
+Relatively late into the project we switched to a camera, which we will discuss more later.

-Just as we were figuring out audio our Raspberry Pi 5 finally arrived.
-We purchased the Pi 5 due to it's reliability, community, and generally available knowledge on the internet.
+Just as we were figuring out audio, our Raspberry Pi 5 finally arrived.
+We purchased the Pi 5 due to its reliability, community, and generally available knowledge on the internet.
 However, we managed to discover many of the possible downfalls of the Raspberry Pi 5, all in succession.

 After flashing a 64 bit version of Debian Trixie, the Raspberry Pi would start to boot, get caught, and start to boot again endlesssly.
 It gave no error code, would not connect to the internet so we could SSH into it and check errors, or give really any consistent signal as to the problem.
 We eventually identified a weak power supply, wires that were too thin, a slow SD card, and funky network protocols to all be interfering with the boot process.

-After soldering thicker wires to the GPIO pins, setting a static IP and connecting to OLIN-DEVICES, finding a faster SD card, and changing power supplies the Raspberry Pi booted!
+After soldering thicker wires to the GPIO pins, setting a static IP and connecting to OLIN-DEVICES, finding a faster SD card, and changing power supplies, the Raspberry Pi booted!
 This was absolutely huge for our team and happened after over ten hours of fiddling with a supposedly plug and play product. *Note: we did not have the Raspberry Pi official power supply which would have solved some isses.*

 #### Powering the System
 With our base systems set up with the Arduino data communication and Raspberry Pi up and running, we started to integrate the electrical system.
 We were able to find two buck converters in the electrical stock room that perfectly fit our power requirements and dimensions.